benjaminrall/midi-visualiser/README.md

    uv pip install -e .
    ```

-   This will allow use of the `visualiser` command such that any changes made to the source code will be immediately reflected.
+   This will allow use of the `midi-visualiser` command such that any changes made to the source code will be immediately reflected.

 ## License